Bumblebee202111/doubean-public/README.md

   * Use the new nullable "edit_time" property of network topics
   * Gradually revert naming conventions to those of Douban
   * Group Detail
-    * Compose collapsing toolbar when API is more convenient to use
+    * Reimplement collapsing toolbar with Compose when API is more convenient to use
     * Collapse on entrance for the subscribed/favorited group/tab
   * Topics feed notifications
     * Find why it is broken and fix it